icesfont/ctf-writeups/uiuctf/2024/README.md

 // snip
 ```

-The essential thing is that the origin of the tab is embedded into the token, and only the credentials from the origin given in the token are retrieved (if the origin matches the tab's origin) so that all the tokens we generate from our malicious page are for our own origin, and not for `https://pwnypass.c.hc.lc`.
+The essential thing is that the origin of the tab is embedded into the token, and only the credentials from the origin given in the token are retrieved (if the origin matches the tab's origin).
+All the tokens we generate from our malicious page are for our own origin, and not for `https://pwnypass.c.hc.lc`.

+How can we get the flag, which is stored for `https://pwnypass.c.hc.lc`, if this is the case?
 The way they get the origin of the tab is with `getOrigin`.
 Here's that code again:

 ```js
 const getOrigin = async (id) => new Promise((res)=>chrome.tabs.get(id, (t)=>setTimeout(()=>res(new URL(t.pendingUrl ?? t.url).origin),200)));